-To send flowers in memory of Andrew Kristof, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Andrew Kristof, please visit our Heartfelt Sympathies Store.

 (November 26, 1927 - July 4, 2019)

 Andy Kristof passed away peacefully on Thursday, July 4th, 2019.
 He is survived by his three children: son Brent (Lorretta) Kristof; daughters Patricia (Rick) Hall, Karen (Bruce) Walls; grandchildren: Natalia (Dell), Sophie (Carlo), Alison (Nolan), Megan (Megan), Erin, Michael, & Mitchell; nephew Dale (Margaret) Kristof; niece Susan (Bill) Ashby and families, as well as good friends.

 Along with his mother (Mary Kristof nee Zarik)) and brother (Steve Kristof), Andy travelled from Kosicka Bela, Slovakia to reunite with his father (George Kristof) in Flin Flon, MB when he was only 8 years old.
 Education and life-long learning were very important to Andy.
 Other than completing his last year of high school in Winnipeg, most of a chemical engineering degree in Vancouver, and working a couple years as a surveyor in British Columbia, it was in Flin Flon that Andy made his home.
 It was here that he learned to speak English, went to school, played hockey, formed lasting friendships, was married to Adeline Kristof (nee Fyck, from Calder/Yorkton, SK) for 57 years, raised his children, and worked for HBM&S (Assay Lab, Metals Office).

 In his younger years, Andy spent many seasons curling and playing tennis.
 He was active with St. Paul’s and then St. Ann’s Knights of Columbus, as well as the Boy Scouts of Canada.